-Mr. Kyaw Sai Hong resigned as the Company Secretary on 30 April 2019 for his personal reasons.
-Mr. Kyaw Sai Hong confirmed that he had no disagreement with the Board in relation to his resignation.
-Following the resignation of Mr. Kyaw Sai Hong, Mr. Woo Yuen Ping, was appointed as the Company Secretary on 30 April 2019.
+Mr. Woo Yuen Ping, was appointed as the Company Secretary on 30 April 2019.
 Please refer to the section headed "Biographies of the Directors and Senior Management" in this annual report for his biographical information.
 During the Relevant Period, Mr. Woo has undertaken no less than 15 hours of relevant professional training in accordance with Rule 3.29 of the Listing Rules.